telerik/kendo-react-dropdowns/README.md

 Telerik works on porting the MultiSelect component for React too.

-//TBD create a roadmap? - For more information on forthcoming DropDowns package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-dropdowns/blob/master/docs/roadmap.md).
+For more information on upcoming DropDowns package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-dropdowns/blob/master/docs/roadmap.md).

 ## Basic Usage